 If you want to keep the branding of your emails consistent, you can check out this guide on adding a custom header to your email template.

 Step 4: Configure Your Form Confirmations

 Form confirmations are messages that display to users once they’ve logged in to your website.

 WPForms has 3 confirmation types to choose from:

 - Message: This is the default confirmation type in WPForms.
 When a user logs in, a simple message will appear welcoming them to your site, informing them of the next step they need to make, or offering an incentive.
 Check out some great success messages to help boost user happiness.

 - Show Page: This confirmation type will take your users to a specific web page on your site, like a landing page, sales page, or any other page on your WordPress website.
 You can check out our handy tutorial on redirecting customers to a “Thank You” page.
 While you’re at it, be sure to check out our article on creating effective Thank You pages.

-- Go to URL (Redirect): This option is for when you want to send site visitors to a specific page on a different website.
+- Go to URL (Redirect): This option is for when you want to send site visitors to a specific page on your website or a different website.

 Now, let’s see how to set up a simple form confirmation in WPForms so you can customize the message visitor to your site see when they log in using your embedded form.